FRCTeam1571/robot2018/README.md

 - Connect the wires to pneumatic compressor
 - Select Test mode in the driverstation and enable
 - Wait for the pneumatic compressor to shut off and disable the driverstation
-- Have someone hold the arms on the robot in up
+- Have someone hold the arms on the robot up
 - Press the orange button on the pneumatic solenoid labeled '1'.
 The cylinder should pop up, so stay clear
-- Reenable the robot in Test mode to fill up the pneumatics
+- Reenable the robot in Test mode to fill up the pneumatic storage tanks
 - Disable robot and disconnect pneumatic compressor
 - The cylinder should go down at the start of Teleop mode